Naeem Gul

-Naeem Gul is a Pakistani former footballer who played as a defender.
-He was one of the best defenders to play for Pakistan in the 1980s.
+Naeem Gul (born 27 February 1954) is a Pakistani former footballer who played as a defender.
+He is regarded as one of the best defenders to play for Pakistan in the 1980s.
+He also served as captain of the national team in 1982 –1983.

+Early life

+Gul was born on 27 February 1954 in Abbottabad, in the Hazara region of Pakistan.

 Club career

-Gul represented Hazara Zamindar, before joining Pakistan Airlines winning the National Football Championship several times.
+Gul played for Abbottabad based club Hazara Zamindar, before joining Pakistan Airlines.
+He became one of the key players of the side winning the National Football Championship several times.

 International career

 Gul was part of the Pakistan Reds team at the 1976 Quaid-e-Azam International Tournament.
+Two years later, he was part of the Pakistan national team for the Saudi Arabia Football Federation International Tournament in 1978.

-Gul received his first call-up for the Pakistan national team during the 1981 King's Cup in Thailand.
+In 1981, he toured Burma with the national team and featured at the 1981 King's Cup in Thailand.
 The next year, he was selected vice captain at the 1982 Quaid-e-Azam International Tournament in Karachi, which included national teams from Bangladesh, Iran, Nepal, and Oman.
 He was a starter in all matches for Pakistan.
 He later captained the national team at the 1982 Bangladesh President's Gold Cup.
+He also captained the national team during the two matches against the touring Southwest German FA in January 1983.
 He last represented the national team at the 1984 Merdeka Tournament.

 Post-retirement

-After retirement, He served as Khyber Pakhtunkhwa Assistant Director of Youth Affairs.
+Gul served as Khyber Pakhtunkhwa Assistant Director of Youth Affairs in 2022.